-The world is my oyster: I 'm Renata, founder and editor of this travelblog.
+The world is my oyster: I'm Renata, founder and editor of this travel blog.

 bye:myself - no, that's not a typo, it's referring to me saying bye to my comfort zone and heading for new shores solo.

 Having been a solo traveller, flashpacker, and poverty jet setter for ages made me an avid and savvy planner and organizer of worldwide travel.
-Since I've been an author and journalist practically all my life, I love to put my travel experience in writing to encourage, inspire, and assist you.
+Since I've been an author and journalist practically all my life, I love to put my travel experience into writing to encourage, inspire, and assist you.

 Looking forward to meeting you somewhere on this planet!